Psychosynthesis: Stages

 Writing about the model of the person presented above, Assagioli states that it is a "structural, static, almost 'anatomical' representation of our inner constitution, while it leaves out its dynamic aspect, which is the most important and essential one".
 Thus he follows this model immediately with a stage theory outlining the process of psychosynthesis.
 These stages relate to his clinical theory: how personal psychosynthesis is accomplished through a counseling process.This scheme can be called the "stages of psychosynthesis", and is presented here.

-It is important to note that although the linear progression of the following stages does make logical sense, these stages may not in fact be experienced in this sequence; they are not a ladder up which one climbs, but aspects of a single process.
+Although the linear progression of the following stages does make logical sense, these stages may not in fact be experienced in this sequence; they are not a ladder up which one climbs, but aspects of a single process.
 Further, one never outgrows these stages; any stage can be present at any moment throughout the process of Psychosynthesis.
 Assaglioli acknowledges 'persisting traits belonging to preceding psychological ages' and the perennial possibility of 'retrogression to primitive stages'.

 The stages of Psychosynthesis may be tabulated as follows: